In today’s hyper-connected world, the idea of going off the grid, even momentarily, can seem almost alien.

 Can you still receive calls in airplane mode?

-In airplane mode, all wireless communications are disabled, which includes cellular, Wi-Fi, and Bluetooth connections.
+In airplane mode, all wireless communications are disabled, including cellular connection, Wi-Fi, and Bluetooth connections.

 Therefore, you cannot receive calls in airplane mode.
 However, you can still use other features on your phone that don’t require a network connection.